kk-sw/database-concepts/PITCHME.md

 - Schema/structure definition is optional
     - Store anything
     - Mix data w/i collections
-- Non-trivial queries are hard
-    - Model database based on the proposed usage
-    - Need to know what to use for
+- Need to know the use cases (db. design)
 - Performance
     - Very good for expected use cases
     - Bad for unexpected use cases